RomanticNihilist/bottom_sheet_modal_package/README.md

 ## Contributions

 Contributions are welcome!
-If you encounter any issues or have suggestions for improvement, please don't ping me, do it yourself :), just kidding, amakei korte hobe :').
+If you encounter any issues or have suggestions for improvement, please don't ping me :).

 ## License